AaronVerDow/stroke_width_finder/README.md

 * Graph the total area of written text as the erosion/dilation amount is increased.
 * Calculate the steepest point of the resulting graph.
 This should be the point where the most area disappeared after the erosion, which should correlate to the line width.
 * By comparing these measurements to preferred samples, it should be possible to choose a target ratio and generate unique line guides for each pen.

-## Tests

-Erode/dilute doesn't work as expected.
-As erode size increases more area can be introduced.
-A new method to shrink the text will be needed.